 We provide perfect translations of all kinds of documents

 Who can set up a bank account in Malta?

 It is worth knowing that many banks operating in Malta belong to international corporations, e.g. Sparkasse or HSBC.
-Due to the above, you can set up a company bank account in Malta without having to actually visit the country.
+Due to the above, you can set up a Maltese bank account without having to actually visit the country.
 However, you must meet several conditions, first and foremost those regarding good financial history.
 If you have had problems with your debts in the past, a Maltese bank may require you to meet additional criteria, the most common of which is to demand that you obtain a tax residence in Malta for a certain period of time.
-Then, you can open a bank account in this country even if you have declared bankruptcy or have had problems paying off the debt in your home country.
+Then, you can open a bank account for business in this country even if you have declared bankruptcy or have had problems paying off the debt in your home country.

-After meeting the pre-conditions, it’s time to move on to formal aspects.
+After meeting the preconditions, it’s time to move on to formal aspects.
 In general, individuals have a much easier procedure than business clients, especially companies based outside Malta.
 Depending on the bank you choose, you can complete all the formalities by mail (which usually takes up to 2 weeks) or in person at a Maltese branch.
 In total, you have a choice of one of 29 financial institutions that have received state accreditation for conducting banking services.

 1. The “Know-Your-Client” form (abbreviated as KYC), which is the basic document without which it is not possible to register any bank account in Malta, regardless of whether it relates to a private or business account.

-2. An application for opening a bank account, in which you must provide some information, such as: the type of account, the main operating currency and the preferred method of payment of tax.
+2. An application for opening a bank account, in which you must provide some information, such as the type of account, the main operating currency and the preferred method of payment of tax.

 3. Copies of the company’s articles of association (so-called “memorandum”) and the organization’s statute.